 But the minister for countering terrorism, Baroness Susan Williams, admitted last month that the strategy was now not expected to be published until next year.

-The chair of the science and technology select committee, MP Norman Lamb, wrote to the minister yesterday to seek “full clarity” on the reasons for the “continuing delay”.
+In light of the admission, the chair of the science and technology select committee, MP Norman Lamb, wrote to the minister yesterday to seek “full clarity” on the reasons for the “continuing delay”.

 “What aspects of the proposed strategy has caused particular problems?” he asked.
 “It would be helpful to know when a draft first reached ministers for consideration.”